paulcostanza/breakout/notes.md

 - add a laser
 - add extra balls
 - add a life
-- turn ball into a bomb, when it hits a brick it destroies the adjacent bricks (for one or two turns)
+- turn ball into a bomb, when it hits a brick it destroyes the adjacent bricks (for one or two turns)
+- bonus bricks, if you hit them before time runs out you get bonus points

 ## power-downs to add
 Items you do not want to collect.
 Show a timer for how long power-downs last.
 - poison brick, speeds up the ball temporarily
-- ghost balls, shoots out ghost balls to lose track of the really ball
+- ghost balls, shoots out ghost balls to lose track of the real ball
+- ghost brick, fade in and out so it is hard to tell when/where the ball is going to bounce
 - drunk ball: random speeds and/or directions

 ## sound
 - add bill and ted '69 dude!' when you hit that score
 - add explosion sound after adding ball explosion animation
 - add a 'boin' sound when the ball hits the bottom of the screen

+## levels
+- right now I can put it on random for how many bricks will pop up on screen
+- moving, left and come to the other side